When it comes to 4K HDR content, however, Netflix recommends a connection speed of 25mbps.

 Of course, for those on a restricted data plan, 7GB per hour of 4K Ultra HD video might be prohibitively costly or pointless.

-That’s why Netflix has incorporated some clever elements into its Android and iOS apps that allow you to restrict how much data they use.
+That’s why Netflix and American Netflix have incorporated some clever elements into its Android and iOS apps that allow you to restrict how much data they use.

 You won’t be able to create a specific data limit in the app but only four basic alternatives are enough for you and that is: Automatic, Maximum Data, Save Data, and Wi-Fi Only.